-Amount.
-Milk replacer should contain approximately 20-22% protein.
+Milk replacers should contain approximately 20-22% protein.

 Anti-nutritional factors (ANF).
 Presence of ANFs reduce animal performance.

-There are many other essential ingredients that should be ensured in the Milk replacers for cattle.
+There are many other essential ingredients that should be ensured in the milk replacers for cattle.
 This includes the following:

 - Animal Fat & Vegetable Oil: These ingredients are sourced from the lipid part in both vegetable and animal tissue.